Len Reilly

 Leonard Harold Reilly (31 January 1917 — 26 June 1998) was an English footballer who played as a centre half.

 Career

-In February 1936, Reilly signed Norwich City from Diss Town.
+In February 1936, Reilly signed for Norwich City from Diss Town.
 Reilly made 30 Football League appearances for the club over the course of ten years, before signing for Chelmsford City.
 During his time at Norwich, Reilly made one guest appearance for Swindon Town.
 In 1947, Reilly signed for Gorleston, becoming the club's first official manager in the process.